aixiuxiuxiu/blog/_posts/2024-08-27-pdfextractor.md

 ## Evaluation

-Here, I will use the `RetrieverEvaluator` module provided in `LLAMAIndex` to evaluate retrieval quality by comparing these two methods of PDF extraction: `Custom PDFLoader` and `PDFLoader`.
-I will use a `top-2 retriever` for this evaluation.
+This section evaluates retrieval quality by comparing the two methods of PDF extraction: `Custom PDFLoader` and `PDFLoader`, using the `RetrieverEvaluator` module provided in `LLAMAIndex`.

+* First, I split the entire PDF file [Swiss Civil Code](https://www.fedlex.admin.ch/eli/cc/24/233_245_233/en) (about 350 pages), into small chunks of 1024 characters, with a chunk overlap of 200.

-* First, I used the `generate_question_context_pairs` function to auto-generate a set of (question, context) pairs over the entire PDF file [Swiss Civil Code](https://www.fedlex.admin.ch/eli/cc/24/233_245_233/en), which contains about 350 pages.
-I generated 2 questions from each context chunk, resulting in a total number of questions.
+* Second, I created the evaluation dataset using the `generate_question_context_pairs` function.
+This function can automatically generate a set of (question, context) pairs using LLMs.
+I generated two questions from each context chunk with GPT-4-mini, resulting in a total number of questions.
+* I built a retriever using the built-in `VectorStoreIndex` function in `LLAMAIndex`, and performed retrieval using the top-k similarity method.
-* Then, I ran the RetrieverEvaluator on the evaluation dataset we generated, using the evaluation metrics provided.
+* Finally, I ran the `RetrieverEvaluator` on the evaluation dataset we generated, using the provided evaluation metrics.

   * hit-rate: the correct answer is present in the top k retrieved results
   * MRR: the reciprocal of the rank at which the first relevant result appears.